fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 **Returns**

-- **Promise:** It returns an object with string and stream as dictionary object.
+- **Object:** It returns an object with string and stream as dictionary object.

 **Example**